Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6.

-Coming to the edge of death fuels your inner fire, granting you the following benefit:
+Coming to the edge of death fuels your inner fire.

-When you use your Relentless Endurance trait you can expend hit dice as if you have taken a short rest.
+* When you use your Relentless Endurance trait you can expend hit dice as if you have taken a short rest.
 The maximum number of hit dice you can use this way is equal to your proficiency bonus.

 ### Mark of Gruumsh

 **Prerequisite:** Level 9, Orcish Fury.

-Killing invigorates you to such a degree, that some would say Gruumsh himself has his eye on you, granting you the following benefit:
+Killing invigorates you to such a degree, that some would say Gruumsh himself has his eye on you.

-When you reduce a creature to 0 Hit Points you can move as a reaction up to your movement and make an additional attack against a creature in range.
+* When you reduce a creature to 0 Hit Points you can move as a reaction up to your movement and make one additional attack against a creature in range.
 This movement doesn’t provoke opportunity attacks.
-If you can’t use the movement without the attack.
+* You can’t use the movement without the attack.

 ```
 ```